DaniSofiaG/project_4/README.md

 ![Copy of Project_3 system diagram](https://user-images.githubusercontent.com/111941990/231610635-36f3f27d-747a-4670-8ca9-4e08d1621306.png)
 Fig 1.
 ### Flow Diagrams
-### Algorithm for adding films: flow diagram
+### Algorithm for uploading information: flow diagram
 ![Add Film- Flow Diagram](https://user-images.githubusercontent.com/111941990/236772766-d3719b65-4242-43cf-9c09-544aba001649.png)
 Fig 2.
 A flow diagram for a series of steps that allows the program to take a user's iput and save it into a database, to be used i othe parts of the code.
+This particualr flow diagram takes the add_film code as an example to show case the alogorithm, which is also used as in the app.route for profile to upload different inputs to the database.

-### Algorithm for commenting: flow diagram
+### Algorithm for commenting: flow diagram.

 ![Outsider_profile_view- Flow Diagram (3)](https://user-images.githubusercontent.com/111941990/236772419-15b9be8e-7733-47a3-800a-56d61000af8b.png)
 Fig 3: A flow diagram for series of steps that allow the user input text to create and save a comment in the database, to then display it in the selected user's profile.